kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README2.md

 # Form Recognizer Design Overview

-The Form Recognizer client library provides two clients to interact with the service: `FormRecognizerClient` and `CustomFormClient`, which both can be imported from the `azure.ai.formrecognizer` namespace.
+The Form Recognizer client library provides two clients to interact with the service: `FormRecognizerClient` and `CustomFormClient`, which can be imported from the `azure.ai.formrecognizer` namespace.
 The asynchronous clients can be imported from the `azure.ai.formrecognizer.aio` namespace.

-`FormRecognizerClient` provides methods for interacting with the prebuilt models and `CustomFormClient` provides the methods for training custom models to analyze forms.
+`FormRecognizerClient` provides methods for interacting with the prebuilt models (receipt and layout).
+`CustomFormClient` provides the methods for training custom models to analyze forms.

-Authentication is achieved by passing an instance of `CognitiveKeyCredential("<api_key>")` to the client or by providing a token credential from Azure Active Directory.
+Authentication is achieved by passing an instance of `CognitiveKeyCredential("<api_key>")` to the client, or by providing a token credential from `azure.identity` to use Azure Active Directory.

 ## Prebuilt

 The prebuilt models are accessed through the `FormRecognizerClient`.
-The input form or document can be passed as a string url to the image, or as a file stream with format pdf, jpeg, png or tiff.
+The input form or document can be passed as a string url to the image, or as a file stream with supported formats: pdf, jpeg, png or tiff.
 The SDK will determine content-type and send the appropriate header.

 The `extract_receipt` method returns an `ExtractedReceipt` with hardcoded receipt fields.
-The `extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate into a `Dataframe`.
+The `extract_layout` method returns the extracted tables in a tabular format such that the user can index into a specific row or column and easily integrate into a Dataframe.

-If the keyword argument `include_text_details=True` is passed, the `raw_fields` attributes will be populated for each value/cell.
+If the keyword argument `include_text_details=True` is passed in, the `raw_fields` attributes will be populated with the raw OCR result for each value/cell.

 ### Prebuilt: Form Recognizer Client
 ```python